godotengine/godot-docs/classes/class_camera2d.rst

 The horizontal offset of the camera, relative to the drag margins.

 **Note:** Offset H is used only to force offset relative to margins.
-It's not updated in any way if drag margins are enabled and can be used to set inital offset.
+It's not updated in any way if drag margins are enabled and can be used to set initial offset.

 .. _class_Camera2D_property_offset_v: